AccuKnox’s SBOM Compliance Platform for CERT-In Guidelines and RBI Banking Requirements

 SBOM didn’t emerge from theoretical security discussions.
 It became a regulatory requirement because software supply chain attacks proved that most organizations have no visibility into what’s actually running in production.

-- October 2024: CERT-In SBOM Guidelines v1.0.
-India’s national CERT issued initial SBOM guidance for critical infrastructure sectors, with banking and financial services flagged as early adopters.
+- Oct 2024 – Indian Computer Emergency Response Team SBOM Guidelines v1.0: Initial national guidance for critical sectors, with banking and financial services as early adopters.

-- July 2025: CERT-In BOM Guidelines v2.0.
-The updated framework expanded scope to include QBOM, CBOM, AIBOM, and HBOM while tightening SBOM minimum element requirements and mandating continuous lifecycle management.
+- Jul 2025 – Indian Computer Emergency Response Team BOM Guidelines v2.0: Expanded to include QBOM, CBOM, AIBOM, and HBOM, with stricter SBOM requirements and continuous lifecycle management.

 RBI’s mandate is the logical next step.
 Financial services cannot afford the blind spots that allowed SolarWinds and Log4Shell to spread undetected.
 When every mobile banking app, core banking platform, and payment gateway contains hundreds of third-party dependencies, visibility isn’t optional.